oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   [If it has sent a PUBREC with a Reason Code of 0x80 or greater, the receiver MUST treat any subsequent PUBLISH packet that contains that Packet
     Identifier as being a new Application Message]{.mark}

--   [Until it has received the corresponding PUBREL packet,]{.mark} [the receiver MUST acknowledge any subsequent PUBLISH packet with the same Packet
+-   [Until it has received the corresponding PUBREL packet, the receiver MUST acknowledge any subsequent PUBLISH packet with the same Packet
     Identifier by sending a PUBREC.
 It MUST NOT cause duplicate messages to be delivered to any onward recipients in this case]{.mark}

 -   [MUST respond to a PUBREL packet by sending a PUBCOMP packet containing the same Packet Identifier as the PUBREL]{.mark}